stephjnca/templates/templateRESTAPI.md

   <_This is where all uncertainties, commentary, etc. can go.
 Use appropriate heading(s).
 Notice that this one is a placeholder._>

-  This is for a test.
+  This is for a test, for a master.

 ## Related links